Ella Pamfilova: Early life and career

-At the State Duma session of October 7, 2009 an MP from United Russia, Robert Shlegel, proposed that the president dismiss Pamfilova from the Human Rights Commission for advocating Alexander Podrabinek's rights.
+At the State Duma session of 7 October 2009, a United Russia deputy, Robert Shlegel, proposed that President Vladimir Putin dismiss Pamfilova from the Human Rights Council for advocating Alexander Podrabinek's rights.
 The watchdog, led by Pamfilova, had called the protests “a persecution campaign … organized by irresponsible adventurists from Nashi” and said the activists were showing open signs of extremism.

+In June 2010, the Human Rights Council, in an appeal to President Dmitry Medvedev, protested against amendments expanding the powers of the Federal Security Service (FSB), which it stated were reviving "the worst and illegal practices of a totalitarian state".
+Medvedev did not support the protest, stating that he had initiated the draft law himself.

+In 2013, human rights activist Lev Ponomaryov suggested that Vladimir Putin consider Pamfilova as a candidate for the office of Commissioner for Human Rights, succeeding to Vladimir Lukin.
+In January 2014, Russia's Civic Chamber endorsed Pamfilova's candidacy for this position.